When does Ely start plowing roads?

 A snow emergency is normally defined as a measurable snow of 2 inches or more.
 However, any amount of snow combined with ice, rain, and/or wind can also require a snow emergency to be declared.
 This will be communicated to the public through a port to the local news stations on the internet and by public announcement on Ely Website.
 In the event a snow emergency is declared, all parked vehicles on a City street must be removed from City streets for that specified period of time.
 During a snow removal emergency, all restricted parking areas will remain in effect.

 Please check various local TV and radio stations and other media for weather warnings and advisories; hazardous weather watches and warnings, notices, cancellations, forecasts, warnings and advisories regarding storms and severe weather.
-Here are links to the Cedar Rapids area media outlets and TV stations: KCRG TV, KGAN TV, KWWL TV, the Cedar Rapids Gazette, and the National Weather Service.
+Here are links to the Cedar Rapids area media outlets and TV stations: KCRG TV, KGAN TV, KWWL TV, and the Cedar Rapids Gazette.

 Click here for the most recent weather forecast for Ely from the National Weather Service.